HortonworksUniversity/Essentials/demos/mapreduce/README.md

 ## Build Source Code

+NOTE: The following instructions about creating, editing & building the source are presented to ensure the demo is reproducible, but these steps should be done beforehand when an instructor is presenting this demo.

 Create and HDFS home directory for `it1` and then construct the local Linux folders that will house the MapReduce source code.